ahmedalhulaibi/ahmedalhulaibi/projects.md

 # Projects
 ---
 ## ffparser - Flat File Parser
-A Go package to marhsal flat file records into a struct.
+A Go package to unmarhsal flat file records into a struct.
 Allows developer to define file layouts using struct tags.

 <a href="https://github.com/ahmedalhulaibi/ffparser" target="_blank">GitHub Source</a>